rdacomp/CollapseOS/doc/load-run-code.md

 Success!

+## The upload.py tool

+The serial connection is not always 100% reliable and a bad byte can slip in when you push your code and that's not fun when you try to debug your code (is this bad behavior caused by my logic or by a bad serial upload?).

+To this end, there is a `upload.py` file in `tools/` that takes care of loading the file and verify the contents.
+So, instead of doing `load 8` followed by your `cat` above, you would have done:

+    ./upload.py /dev/ttyUSB0 tosend.bin

+This emits `load` and `peek` commands and fail appropriately if the `peek` doesn't match sent contents.
+Very handy.

 ## Labels in RAM code

 If your code contains any label, make sure that you add a `.org` directive at